CARNIVAL-IITP/Speaker-Identification/EEND-EM/README.md

-This folder contains core code implementation that is used in EEND-EM: End-to-End Neural Speaker Diarization with EM-Network
+This folder contains core code implementation that is used in EEND-EM: End-to-End Neural Speaker Diarization with EM-Network (To be published at APSIPA2024)

 Code is implemented based on ESPNet(https://github.com/espnet/espnet)